 An integral part of Monmouth’s overall campus life program, the Student Center serves as a gathering area for all segments of the University community.
 It is an area where students meet informally and formally to share common interests and develop friendships.
-The Student Center includes dining facilities, lounges, the Santander Bank office and ATM, computer labs, and meeting rooms, and is the site of many campus and community events.
+The Student Center includes dining facilities, lounges, ATM, computer labs, and meeting rooms, and is the site of many campus and community events.
 The facility also houses the Student Government Association, the Student Activities Board, and many student organization offices.

 While Monmouth has no religious affiliation, it does recognize the important place that religion has in the lives of many of its students.
 The Catholic Center, the Muslim Student Association, and Chabad are all active on campus.
 In addition, churches and synagogues representing the major religious faiths are within convenient reach of the campus and are available for services and personal counseling.
 A listing of area places of worship is available at the Office of Student and Community Services.

 The William T. Boylan Gymnasium provides facilities to support intramurals and recreation, including a swimming pool, two full basketball courts, and a bowling center.
-Outdoor facilities available to students for their recreational use include: tennis courts, an eight-lane track, Field Turf football/lacrosse, and soccer fields.
+Outdoor facilities available to students for their recreational use include: an eight-lane track, Field Turf football/lacrosse, and soccer fields.